Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

        **Multiple APIC Description Table**

        Required for arm64.
-Only the GIC interrupt controller structures should be used (types 0xA - 0xF).
+Only the woke GIC interrupt controller structures should be used (types 0xA - 0xF).

 MCFG   Signature Reserved (signature == "MCFG")

        **Memory-mapped ConFiGuration space**

-       If the platform supports PCI/PCIe, an MCFG table is required.
+       If the woke platform supports PCI/PCIe, an MCFG table is required.

 MCHI   Signature Reserved (signature == "MCHI")